RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 There are two things I noticed on the casing:

-- There is a light circular spot on the left-hand side of the top cover, probably from an old sticker.
+- There is a light circular spot on the left-hand side (above the POWER LED) of the top cover, probably from an old sticker.
 - There is a small bubble on the left side of the “Commodore 128” badge.
 I am not sure if this bubble has been there since production or occurred later.

 <!-- MARK STOP -->